chrisrossx/cncjs-raspi-tablet/README.md

 ## Default Port for Connection Page

-You can set a port paramater on the loading URL, to set a default port to select in the Port Option Dialog on the Connection Page.
+You can set a port parameter on the loading URL, to set a default port to select in the Port Option Dialog on the Connection Page.

 For example:
 '''